gvocale/bugsink-coolify/README-email-setup.md

 Skip to Step 2 and use: `re_bWLQUypM_ExTEaUbRWUdc5qNzFaR3xvDF`

-## Step 2: Set Environment Variable in Coolify
+## Step 2: Set Environment Variables in Coolify

 1. **Log in to Coolify Dashboard**